My Classic Programs

 In 2001 I got a temporary job as cartographer in a small mapping company.
 I told the owner that I was into programming and showed him some of my work.
 He was really interested and was considering taking me on full time.

-Then it all came crashing down, they lost a huge contract and had to lay-off all temp staff.
+But then it all came crashing down after they lost a huge contract and had to lay-off all temporary staff.

 I struggled for months to get a job, eventually ending up doing a telecommuncations apprenticeship.